|Best overall||Manscaped Weed Whacker Nose and Ear Hair Trimmer||Check Price||

 Just spotted a nose hair peeking from your nostril after a Zoom?
-A nose hair trimmer is a handy tool for keeping strays in check.
+Well, there’s a handy tool for keeping strays in check.
 Plucking hairs is painful and can cause infections and one slip with a tiny pair of scissors could lead to a cut or worse.
-Nose trimmers are designed to do the job without pain or injury.
+The best nose trimmers are designed to do the job without pain or injury.

 It may seem like nose hair sprouts more prolifically as we age, but in reality, they’re the same hairs just growing longer and coarser.
 Surprisingly, your nose has the same amount of follicles as your head.
 The reason?
 To protect you from breathing in dust and particles.
 When they get too long though, here are some picks for a quick trim.